• Skip to main content

 Instructions

-• Preheat a griddle or large non-stick skillet over medium/medium-high heat.
-Add about 1/4 cup batter to the griddle per pancake Note: the batter will be pretty thick.
-Just stir before transferring to griddle or skillet.
+• Preheat a griddle or large non-stick skillet over medium heat.
+Add about ¼ cup batter to the griddle per pancake.

 • Let cook on one side until tiny bubbles form.
-Carefully flip and cook on the other side until done {should take about 2-4 minutes per side}.
+Carefully flip and cook on the other side until done - about 2 to 4 minutes per side.

 • Repeat with remaining batter until done.

-• Serve with butter and/or maple syrup.
+• Enjoy!
+Great with butter, peanut butter, or maple syrup.
 Refrigerate leftovers and keep up to 5 days or freeze for up to 6 weeks.

 Notes